 1. Exterior vs. interior?

 Is your home improvement located within the interior walls of your home?
 If so, this one’s easy!
 You’re done with the compliance process and may proceed as you see fit.
 Compliance applies only to exterior home additions and maintenance/modifications/replacements/upgrades.

 2. Review the Modification Design Guidelines governing your type of project.

 - You need to review both the SRCA Modification Design Guidelines and the village guidelines for your specific neighborhood.
 The SRCA guidelines protect the cohesive appeal of all of Stonebridge Ranch, and the guidelines for each village protect the unique details that set your neighborhood apart.
 In all cases, you need to follow the most restrictive guideline, whether it is located in the SRCA Modification Design Guidelines or your village’s guidelines.

 - Note that there are a number of villages in Stonebridge Ranch which are part of the SRCA as well as members of a neighborhood sub-association.
 If your home is located in one of these villages, you may need to submit and receive modification approval from your sub-association after receiving project approval from the SRCA.

 3. Application, yes or no?

 Some modifications require application submission and approval.
 Others do not so long as you comply with all applicable design guidelines when completing your home improvement project.
-To determine if your specific project requires application submission and approval, review the attached Do Submit/Do Not Submit list or contact Melba Siebel, Adminstrative Assistant (214.733.5819 or email@example.com).
+To determine if your specific project requires application submission and approval,contact Melba Siebel, Adminstrative Assistant (214.733.5819 or email@example.com).
 Be aware that failure to submit a Modification Application for a required project can lead to violations and/or fines, so confirming whether you need to submit an application is a very important step.
 The submittal requirements are listed in the Modification Design Guidelines for each type of project (see screenshot below).

 COLOR PALETTE Note that some projects which do not require an application do require you to use approvable colors (see the section “Color Changes” in the Modification Design Guidelines.)